Skip to content

 end;

-Step 4: Enable multi-language support
+Step 5: Enable multi-language at runtime

 yaml